Cockaponset State Forest

 Cockaponset State Forest is the second largest forest in the Connecticut state forest system, encompassing over 17000 acres of land.
 Most of the land is in Middlesex County though some parcels lie in New Haven County.
 The forest is disjointed, and comprises land in the towns of Haddam, Chester, Deep River, Killingworth, Durham, Guilford, Madison, Clinton, Westbrook, Middletown and Middlefield.

 History

-Acquisition of forest parcels began in 1926.
+Prior to European settlement, the section forest nearest Haddam was part of the Wangunk village of Cockaponset.
+Modern acquisition of forest parcels began in 1926.
 Two Civilian Conservation Corps camps were active in the forest in the 1930s constructing roads and planting conifers.
-The forest was named after a Native American chief buried in Haddam.
+The forest is purportedly named after a Native American chief buried in Haddam.
+However, it may have been named after the Wangunk village.